-How much does it cost?
+How much does it cost to rent an allotment?

-Rental charges for 2013/14 (from 1 October 2013)
+Rental charges for 2015/16 (apply from 1 October 2015):

 The allotment year runs from October to September and invoices are usually sent out in September.
-Discounts may be available for those in receipt of a state pension, unemployed, eligible disabled and full time students
+Discounts may be available for those in receipt of a state pension, unemployed, eligible disabled and full time students.